 SCCUR’s cornerstone program is a one-day conference held each November on the campus of a college or university in Southern California.
 Its purpose is to provide a forum for the presentation and discussion of the best research, scholarship, and creative work of undergraduates in the region, and thus to encourage excellence in undergraduate achievement.

-SCCUR typically draws 700-900 participants, undergraduates, faculty mentors, administrators, and community college and high school students.
+SCCUR typically draws 700-1,000 participants, undergraduates, faculty mentors, administrators, and community college and high school students.

 Students present their work either in 15-minute formal panel presentations chaired by faculty members, in poster form, or in exhibition or performance.

 - Creative Writing and Poetry Showcase